 This is one of our most unusual projects.
 It’s not just about food but about music.

-The ‘Food Away from the Western Front’ project will develop recipes based on the nationalities represented in the campaign, linking these to Holst’s accounts of armistice events meals at the Salonika YMCA canteen and meals eaten elsewhere.
-The main output will be an event where people can taste this food, while also listening to Holst’s music being performed, and hearing from speakers about the campaign and the nationalities represented.
-Volunteers will also research other local soldiers who were at Salonika – there are records of twenty at least, including those who returned at the end of the war.
+The ‘Food Away from the Western Front’ project developed recipes based on the nationalities represented in the campaign, linking these to Holst’s accounts of armistice events meals at the Salonika YMCA canteen and meals eaten elsewhere.
+The main output was an event where people tasted this food, while also listening to Holst’s music being performed.
+Volunteers also researched other local soldiers who were at Salonika – there are records of twenty at least, including those who returned at the end of the war.